ben260/elastic-monitoring-tool/README.md

 ## 💬 Feedback & Contributions

-If you find this tool useful or have ideas for improvement, I’d love to hear from you.
+If this tool saves you time or you have ideas for improvement, let me know!

+⭐ Star this repo to support it

-- Submit an issue or feature request [here](https://github.com/ben260/elastic-monitoring-tool/issues)
+🐛 Submit issues and feature requests [here](https://github.com/ben260/elastic-monitoring-tool/issues)
-- Or reach out via email: benharris146@gmail.com

-If this project helps you, please consider ⭐ starring the repo.

-Contributions are welcome!
+📬 Reach out: benharris146@gmail.com